Netherlands country brief

 The Netherlands is a parliamentary democracy with a constitutional monarchy.
 King Willem-Alexander is the head of state, having been invested as monarch upon the abdication of his mother, Queen Beatrix, on 30 April 2013.
 Long renowned for its internationalist outlook, the Netherlands was a founding member of the European Union (EU), the UN, NATO and OECD.
 With Belgium and Luxembourg, it is also a member of the Benelux Economic Union.
 While the capital city of the Netherlands is Amsterdam, the Dutch Government and Parliament are located in The Hague.

-There are three levels of government in The Netherlands: national, provincial and municipal.
-The Netherlands is divided for administrative purposes into twelve provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.
+There are three levels of government in the Netherlands: national, provincial and municipal.
+The Netherlands is divided for administrative purposes into 12 provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.

 General elections for the national Government are normally held every four years, using a system of strict proportional representation.
 The First Chamber, or Senate, of Parliament, consists of 75 members indirectly elected by members of the 12 Provincial Councils.
 The Second Chamber of Parliament has 150 members elected by universal adult suffrage.
 The Second Chamber alone has the right to initiate legislation and amend bills submitted by the Council of Ministers.
 Under the system of proportional representation, no single party has ever won an outright majority in the Netherlands, necessitating coalition governments.

-A broad centrist coalition comprising the liberal (VVD) and the Labour Party (PvdA) was sworn into office on 5 November 2012, following elections in September of that year.
+A broad centrist coalition comprising the conservative-liberal People's Party for Freedom and Democracy (VVD) and the Labour Party (PvdA) was sworn into office on 5 November 2012, following elections in September of that year.
 Mark Rutte, leader of the VVD, is the Prime Minister of the Netherlands.
-Mr Rutte also served as Prime Minister under the previous VVD/Christian Democrat minority coalition government which governed the Netherlands from October 2010 until April 2012.
+Mr Rutte also served as Prime Minister under the previous VVD/Christian Democrat minority coalition government, which governed the Netherlands from October 2010 until April 2012.
 Lodewijk Asscher (PvdA), former Deputy Mayor of Amsterdam, was appointed Deputy Prime Minister and Minister of Social Affairs and Employment.
 Frans Timmermans (PvdA), a former State Secretary for European Affairs (2007-2010) and diplomat, is Foreign Minister.
-Under the current Government Lilianne Ploumen (PvdA) will serve as Minister for Foreign Trade and Development Cooperation, reflecting the strong correlation which the Netherlands sees between international trade and development.
+Under the current Government, Lilianne Ploumen (PvdA) serves as Minister for Foreign Trade and Development Cooperation, reflecting the strong correlation which the Netherlands sees between international trade and development.